Tonsillectomy

 Recovery after your tonsillectomy

-Following a tonsillectomy, you may feel groggy and sleepy as a result of the anesthesia.
-You will normally need several hours in a hospital ward after the operation to make sure you are recovering normally.
 Most patients will find that their throat feels slightly sore after the procedure, which can be nicely managed with regular painkillers.
 After the tonsils have been removed, the throat appears white.
 The new lining of the throat forms under the white coating.
-As the throat heals, the white coating gradually disappears.
-This takes about two weeks.
-It is important to clean your teeth regularly as this helps fight infection in the mouth.

 Eating and drinking

 After the operation, as soon as you are fully awake, you will receive ice lollypop and then you have to start drinking liquids two to three hours after the operation.
-You can usually take your first meal on the evening after surgery.
-You will probably find swallowing difficult but it is important to eat solid foods as this will help the throat to heal more quickly.
-Drink plenty of fluids.
+You can usually take your first meal in the evening after surgery.

-• You may want to take painkiller about an hour before you eat as this may make it easier to eat and swallow the food.
+You may want to take a painkiller about an hour before you eat, as this may make it easier to eat and swallow the food.
+Avoid very hot baths and showers as this may lead to haemorrhage.
+Take this cold.

 Risks of Tonsillectomy